-Battery Boost Switch If chassis battery is discharged, press and hold while turning ignition key for emergency starting power.
+Battery Boost Switch (located on dash) If chassis battery is discharged, press and hold while turning ignition key for emergency starting power.

 AIR CONDITIONER/HEATER - AUTOMOTIVE (DASH)

 Controls for the air conditioner, heater, defroster and vent are all combined into one control panel.